 How long do antibiotics take to work for a dental infection?

-When antibiotics are prescribed for a dental infection, patients may begin to notice some improvement within 24 to 48 hours, though this can vary depending on the severity of the infection.
-It is important to complete the full course as directed.
-However, antibiotics alone are unlikely to resolve the underlying problem, and follow-up dental treatment is usually necessary.
+When antibiotics are prescribed for a dental infection, patients may begin to notice some improvement in symptoms within 24 to 48 hours, though this can vary depending on the severity of the infection and the individual's response to the medication.
+It is important to complete the full course as directed by the prescribing dentist, even if symptoms improve before the course is finished.
+However, antibiotics alone are unlikely to resolve the underlying problem, and follow-up dental treatment is usually necessary to address the cause of the infection.

 What should I do if my toothache comes back after antibiotics?